SC5/cerebellum/README.md

 * Example app with authentication & real API usage
 * Better documentation & introduction blog post
-* Store currently works properly only with static routes, add support for parameters, cache by url instead of store name
 * Write more tests, especially for Store